XanderJenei/ToggleTycoon/README.md

 # ToggleTycoon

 An incremental game using SwiftUI - based around iOS's **satisfying** toggle.
+Toggling earns you money which you can use to purchase more toggles and upgrades for your toggles.

 Start Scene - Dark Mode
 <br>